Homogenization with Guaranteed Bounds via Primal-Dual Physically Informed Neural Networks: Primal and Dual Formulation of Homogenization

-The dual form of Eq.~\eqref{eq:primal_strong} is defined for the thermal resistivity $\bm{A}^{-1}(\bm{x})$ \citep{VONDREJC2015}, and its counterpart in electrostatics is commonly known from Maxwell's equations \citep{griffiths2017introduction}.
+The dual form of Eq.~\eqref{eq:primal_strong} is defined for the thermal resistivity $\bm{A}^{-1}(\bm{x})$ \citep{VONDREJC2015}.
 For the heat transfer problem, we can derive it analogously from the property of the temperature gradient field $\bm{e}$ \citep{briane2008duality, milton2022theory}, following the Helmholtz decomposition theorem \citep{jikov2012homogenization}, i.e.:

 The vector field $\bm{e}(\bm{x})$ then relates back to the heat flux through the resistivity tensor:

 We can again decompose the heat flux $\bm{j}(\bm{x})$ into a constant part $\bm{\zeta}$ and a fluctuating part $\widetilde{\bm{v}}(\bm{x})$, resulting in the dual form of \eqref{eq:primal_strong} as